Flexible working hours arrangements | Let’s reshuffle the way we work

 What does flexitime mean?
-Also called flex time, this concept is an adaptable working model where team members can organise their work hours according to their personal requirements.
-It is a people-centric approach that responds to employees’ needs and provides many positive outcomes to businesses that implement it.
+Also called flex time, this concept is an adaptable working model where team members can organize their work hours according to their requirements.
+It is a people-centric approach that responds to employees' needs and provides many positive outcomes to businesses implementing it.

-To be clear, workers are still performing for the same amount of working hours as they would in a traditional working schedule.
+To be clear, workers still perform for the same hours as in a traditional working schedule.
 The main difference is employees can choose when they work!

 Examples of flexible working hours arrangements

-Are you wondering how this can work in practice?
-We understand that this might not be easy to imagine, but it actually is.
+How can this work in practice?
+We understand that this might not be easy to imagine, but it is.
 Here are a few examples of how flexible working hours arrangements can take place.
 The only condition is that employees operate the same number of working hours as if they have a fixed timetable.

-Many companies choose to adopt a flexi time policy based on flexible hours and core hours within the same day.
-For instance, workers can begin to operate between 7 am and 9:30 am, this is a flexible timing.
+Many companies adopt a flexi-time policy based on flexible and core hours within the same day.
+For instance, workers can begin to operate between 7 am and 9:30 am; this is flexible timing.
 From 9:30 am to 12:30 pm, they are required to be working.
-Then, the lunch break time becomes flexible again, it can be taken from 12:30 pm to 3 pm.
+Then, the lunch break time becomes flexible and can be taken from 12:30 pm to 3 pm.
 Back to core hours from 3 pm to 6 pm, and then flexible timings from 6 pm to 8 pm.

 For more clarity, here is what it can look like:

-6 pm - 8 pm: adjustable departure hours.
+- 6 pm - 8 pm: flexible departure hours.

-This flexi time system is also becoming very trendy among companies that want to provide more adaptability to their workforce.
+This flexi-time system is also becoming trendy among companies that want to provide more adaptability to their workforce.
 Its principle is basically to condense your weekly working hours within fewer days.
-For instance, doing 40 hours per week in 4 days instead of 5.
+For instance, they did 40 hours per week in 4 days instead of 5.
 It provides a better work-life balance as your employees have their free time over more days.

 This is another type of flexible time arrangement.
-Instead of having to work a certain amount of time per week, your working hours are annualised and can be performed according to the needs of the company or of your collaborators.
-An annualised hours plan is ideal for industries with seasonal business peaks.
+Instead of working a certain amount of time per week, your working hours are annualized.
+They can be performed according to the company's or your collaborators' needs.
+An annualized hours plan is ideal for industries with seasonal business peaks.

 Lower stress and fatigue

-By allowing your employees to adapt their work schedules, you help decrease their stress and fatigue levels.
-They feel less pressured to arrive at work on time if they are stuck in traffic, for example.
+By allowing your employees to adapt their work schedules, you help decrease their stress and fatigue.
+For example, they feel less pressured to arrive at work on time if they are stuck in traffic.
 If their child gets sick and they need to take a day off, knowing they will be able to make up those hours on another day of the week removes a source of stress and mental fatigue.

 Improve work-life balance

 Flexible working hours arrangement also gives more opportunity for people to balance their work and personal life.
-They can control their schedule better in order to have time for their family, their hobbies and most importantly, for themselves.
-By offering them a better work-life balance, you contribute to their well-being which then leads to greater productivity and engagement.
+They can control their schedule better to have time for their family, hobbies, and, most importantly, themselves.
+By offering them a better work-life balance, you contribute to their well-being, leading to greater productivity and engagement.

-➡️ Family, private life, work and, if it is possible, a hobby - to balance everything is sometimes quite difficult, Gabriel Rath has told us in an interview how work life balance works.
+➡️ Family, private life, work and, if it is possible, a hobby - to balance everything is sometimes quite difficult.
+Read Gabriel Rath's recent interview on how work life balance works.

-Having a flexible work environment means your employees can show up to the office at different times without being stressed by commuting.
-What a relief not to drive to the office during peak hours and to be able to avoid traffic jams or packed public transport!
-Also a survey revealed that 71% of people prefer to work from home in order to reduce the stress of commuting to the office.
+A flexible work environment means your employees can show up to the office at different times without being stressed by commuting.
+What a relief not to drive to the office during peak hours and to avoid traffic jams or packed public transport!
+Also, a survey revealed that 71% of people prefer to work from home to reduce commute stress.

 Increase employee engagement

-Giving greater flexibility to your employees highlights different aspects of your company’s workplace culture.
-This people-centric approach shows them that they are trusted, valued and that their well-being matters.
-Flexi time is sometimes even mentioned as part of the company’s benefits and can play a bigger role in the decision-making process for potential new employees than the salary that is offered.
+Giving greater flexibility to your employees highlights different aspects of your company's workplace culture.
+This people-centric approach shows them they are trusted and valued and that their well-being matters.
+Flexi-time is sometimes even mentioned as part of the company's benefits and can play a more significant role in the decision-making process for potential new employees than the salary offered.